-(19) Complicity.
-Complicity is any act taken with the purpose of aiding, facilitating, promoting, or encouraging the commission of an act prohibited by the Organizational Rules of Conduct.
+(19) Aiding and Abetting.
+Aiding and abetting is any act taken with the purpose of aiding or facilitating the commission of an act prohibited by the Organizational Rules of Conduct.

 UCF-5.013 Organization Conduct Review Process; Sanctions; Appeals

 (1) Violation Reports